chaos0frenzy/OpenSUSE_WLSg_KDE_Plasma-6_Setup_script/README.md

 ## Optional Services:
 Create, enable, and start optional services for NumLock, htop, Discover, and Neofetch.
 Completion Message: Informs the user that the setup is complete and prompts for a restart of the WSL instance.
+## Known issues:
+The desktop opens in WSLg.exe.
+This has no true configuration; you can edit it from the files wslg.rdp and wslg_desktop.rdp in the WSL folder.
+The default seems to work best from my testing.
+You can move the openSUSE desktop around with the Win + arrow keys.